ficusjs/ficusjs/site/app/src/docs/modules.md

     createComponent('shared-component', createSharedComponent(renderer, html, getStore))

     // import and use another module
-    use(anotherModule, renderer, html)
+    use(anotherModule, { renderer, html })
   }
 }
 ```

 ### When using the component build only

-When using the component only `dist/component.js` without stores and events, the `object` argument will contain the following properties:
+When using the component only `dist/component.js` without stores and events, the helpers `object` argument will contain the following properties:

 | Property | Type | Description |
 | --- | --- | --- |